Arengario di Monza, guide to the discovery of the ancient town hall

 What is meant by safe driving

-To be more precise, the definition of safe driving includes a plurality of capabilities .
+To be more precise, the definition of safe driving includes a variety of skills .
 Some have to do with technical aspects of car or motorcycle driving, while others have particular cognitive abilities.
-In summary, safe driving means:
+In short, safe driving means:

 How it works and how much does a safe driving course cost

-To learn the fundamentals of safety behind the wheel , the best way is to take a safe driving course .
+To learn the basics of driving safety , the best way is to take a safe driving course .
 There are many on the market, some even officially organized by the ACI , at different locations.
 The Autodromo Nazionale Monza also frequently hosts events dedicated to safe driving.
 However, to choose the right course and not be attracted only by advertising, you need to pay attention to the program, which must mix both theoretical lessons and practical exercises in a balanced way.
 In addition, a serious safe driving course must include basic concepts from various fields : physics of movement, physics of materials, electronics, sociology, psychology.
-Only a multidisciplinary approach, in fact, can give that complete overview of the car (or motorcycle) and of oneself that is necessary to drive safely.
+Only a multidisciplinary approach, in fact, can provide that complete overview of the car (or motorcycle) and of oneself that is necessary for driving safely.

 Discover all the events of the Autodromo Nazionale Monza